 Go Virtual with Trading Software

-Another option for trading is to use trading software.
+Another option for trading is to use trading Platform and foreign exchange software.
 This can be appealing if you prefer not to go through the hassle of receiving physical bullion only to have to package it back up and ship it.
 Reputable companies that do this type of trading typically back virtual transactions with real bullion, so there’s some degree of security.